 Magnificent 25 cm tall brass sculpture of Hindu God Krishna playing the flute wearing his Mukut ( crown ) with the sacred cow behind him and standing on a beautifully crafted round pedestal with 3 legs.

-With fine and delicate engraving on the robes, the crown and the flute, the sculpture is finished in an exquisite copper and gold patina hand crafted by artisans from the South of India using centuriy old traditional method of metal casting and engraving.
+With fine and delicate engraving on the robes, the crown and the flute, the sculpture is finished in an exquisite dark brown patina hand crafted by artisans from the South of India using centuriy old traditional method of metal casting and engraving.

 The great exponent of the Bhagavad Gita, Krishna is the god of compassion, tenderness, and love in Hinduism and is one of the most popular and widely revered among Indian divinities.

 Dark and extremely handsome, the word Krishna literally means 'black', and black also connotes mysteriousness and a favourite with all the village girls called "Gopis.

 The sacred cow depicts his love of the cows when he was a cowherd and is synonymous with krishna also known as Gopala.

 The anecdotes and narratives of Krishna's life are generally titled as Krishna Leela.
 He is a central character in the Indian Epics Mahabharata, Bhagvata Purana and the Bhagavad Gita and is also potrayed in various perspectives: A god-child, a prankster, a model lover, a divine hero, and as the supreme power.

 Measures: Height 25 cm .
 The round pedestal measures 13 cm in diameter.